 Please place your branches by the roadside between 8 p.m. the night before and 7 a.m. the day of the collection they will be picked-up during the week.
 The largest extremity must face the street.
 Maximum diameter 10 cm.
-3 m Long x 3 m Deep x 1.5 m High.
+3 m long x 3 m deep x 1.5 m high.
 They will be picked-up during the week.

 To avoid damaging the chipper, the Town will not accept: